 We operate a Diamond HK36 TTC-ECO Dimona aircraft, registration G-GEOS, equipped with a sophisticated suite of scientific instruments for atmoshperic measurements, remote sensing and photography.

 By combining high quality sensors with a light aircraft that can fly safely at low speeds and low altitudes, we are a able to acheive data resolution comparable to that from Unmanned Aircraft, but over much wider areas and without the regulatory line-of-sight constraints and ground access requirements associated with those platforms.

-Unmanned Aircraft Systems (Remotely Piloted Aircraft Systems, RPAS)
+Unmanned Aircraft Systems (UAS)

-Dedicated workstations and software are provided for handling the often very large volumes of data produced by airborne platforms – in particular for image processing using structure-from-motion techniques and multi- and hyper-spectral processing.
-At time of writing two workstations are in use, with funding approved for two more due to be incorporated in early 2018.
-For administrative purposes these computational facilities are managed within the Airborne Data Laboratory (ADL) section of the facility.
+Dedicated workstations and software are provided for handling the very large datasets produced by airborne platforms – in particular for image processing using structure-from-motion techniques and multi- and hyper-spectral image processing.

 Calibration and Evaluation Facilities

 Alongside the airborne sensors the facility operates a range of calibration and testing equipment, in particular high-quality reference sensors for temperature, dewpoint and pressure, along with calibrated millivolt sources and a large temperature controlled chamber for environmental testing of equipment.
 Although used for aircraft systems this equipment is equally useful for any other field equipment and is available to users for wide-ranging applications.
-For internal administrative purposes this capability is manged under the Calibration-Evaluation Laboratory (CEL) section of the facility.